-According to a Verisign small business survey, 91% of customers use the internet to search for goods and services.
+According to a Verisign small business survey, 91 percent of U.S. consumers use the internet to look for local goods and services.
 As the internet continues to grow, it can become more difficult to be “found” when a potential customer is looking for your product or service, so it’s important to optimize your website for search engines.
 Below are some basic tips for search engine optimization (also known as SEO).

 Make Sure Search Engines Can Find and Crawl Your Website

 Search engines use tools called “spiders” that continuously crawl links around the internet to find web content and bring it back to their giant databases.
 The first step in optimizing your website is to make sure your website is welcoming these spiders and guiding them deep into your site.
 Some basic ways of doing this include:

 - Avoid technologies that are not spider-friendly such as flash, infinite scroll, or content embedded in images.
 These are more difficult for search engines to index.

 - Include a site map to show the search engines all the content you have, and keep it updated.

 - Create links within the content of your site that lead to other relevant pages.

 - Register your site with Google Webmaster tools.